awsdocs/amazon-redshift-developer-guide/doc_source/r_CURRENT_AWS_ACCOUNT.md

 # CURRENT\_AWS\_ACCOUNT<a name="r_CURRENT_AWS_ACCOUNT"></a>

-Returns the AWS account associated withe the Amazon Redshift cluster that submitted a query\.
+Returns the AWS account associated with the Amazon Redshift cluster that submitted a query\.

 ## Syntax<a name="r_CURRENT_AWS_ACCOUNT-synopsis"></a>